fstevens30/fstevens30/readme.md

 - Currently finishing my Bachelor of Information Technology at Ara Institute of Canterbury
 - Interested in mobile and web development, specifically iOS development.
+- Currently learning .NET MAUI.
-- Learning .NET MAUI and mapping libraries, like MapLibre.
+- Diving into mapping libraries, like MapLibre and Ferrostar.

 <br/>
 <p align="center">